 Symbol Definition Grade Point Value

 Α Excellent 4

 В Good 3

 С Satisfactory 2

 D Less than satisfactory 1

 F Failing 0

 FW Failing for unofficial withdray wal 0

 Р Passing

-(At least satisfactory - A, B, C grades;
+(At least satisfactory - A, B, C a grades;

-units awarded but not counted l in GPA)
+units awarded but not counted in GPA)

 NP No Pass

 (Less than satisfactory, or failing -

-D or F grades; units not counted in GPA)
+ted in GPA)

 For a student who has ceased to participate in a course after the last day to officially drop or withdraw without having achieved a passing grade.
-The FW grade shall be used in determining academic standing.
+The FW grade shall be used in determining grade point average and academic standing.
 Students who have verifiable extenuating circumstances may petition to withdraw (W) after receiving an FW.
-A petition for extenuating circumstances, with accompanying documentation, must be submitted electronically to Admissions and Records no later than one semester after receiving the grade.
+A petition for extenuating circumstances, with accompanying documentation, must be submitted electronically to Admissions & Records no later than one semester after receiving the grade.

-Students may choose the pass/no pass grading option on designated courses.
-This choice can be made at the time of registration, or a student may file a Petition in the Admissions and Records Office prior to the first 30% of the class.
+Students may choose the Pass/No Pass grading option on designated courses.
+This choice can be made at the time of registration, or a student may file a Petition in the Admissions & Records Office prior to the first 30% of the class.